 Airbnb has caused travellers to expect an increasingly personalised experience.

-The impact on hotel companies is that if they wish to compete with the level of personalisation and experience that Airbnb are providing, they’ll need to consider how they can turn someone’s stay into something much more than just that.
+The impact on hotel companies is that if they wish to compete with the level of personalisation and experience that Airbnb is providing, they’ll need to consider how they can turn someone’s stay into something much more than just that.

 Eric Johnson, Content & Video Specialist at FeedbackWrench thinks this is crucial:

-“In 2018, hoteliers have to equip themselves to provide an “experience” not just a “stay.”
+“Today, hoteliers have to equip themselves to provide an “experience” not just a “stay.”
 With Airbnb introducing these “experiences” as part of their arsenal of services, travellers will soon be conditioned to expect reasonably priced and entertaining outings as part of their trip.
 Since Airbnb is leading the way here, hotels that haven’t already embraced this will be forced to catch up if they hope to compete.

 The best way to combat Airbnb on this is to strengthen existing relationships with surrounding local businesses.
 Many hoteliers have already partnered with those around them to create these fairly priced entertainment opportunities, but these opportunities should be moved into the limelight in terms of a marketing strategy.
 A great marketing effort should portray a hotel as a destination, not a functional necessity”.

 Richard Gornall of The Hideaway at Windermere agrees with Eric and suggests that hotels need to make more of an effort to differentiate themselves from Airbnb.

 “Airbnb remains a major threat to the hotel industry.
 It is a threat that isn’t going away.